wazuh/wazuh-documentation/source/user-manual/uninstall/elastic-stack.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Check out how to uninstall Wazuh with Elastic Stack.
-This section of our documentation will give instructions to uninstall the Wazuh components.
+  :description: Check out how to uninstall Wazuh with Elastic Stack in this section of our documentation.

 .. _user_manual_uninstall_wazuh_installation_basic: